Eshanjain04/django-generic-crud/README.md

-Certainly!
-Here's a beautified version of your README file:

 # Django Generic CRUD

 Django Generic CRUD is an experimental project aimed at generating a generic CRUD (Create, Read, Update, Delete) interface for any basic models in a Django application.
 The key concept is to leverage Django's capabilities to dynamically fetch models based on app name and model name.